Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to showcase my MongoDB's (NoSQL database) database abilities, by:
     + Restricting user searches to specific content.
-        + Only allowing users to search for chef name, featured ingredient, and recipe name from the recipe document.
+        + (Ex.
+Only allowing users to search for chef name, featured ingredient, and recipe name from the in app recipe search engine.)
-    + Removing non pertinent data sent to clients from server (if possible).
+    + Removing non pertinent data sent to the client from the server (if possible).
-        + Restricted user searches, remove recipe ingredient(s), recipe step(s), and recipe description from its returns.
+        + (Ex.
+Removing recipe ingredient(s), recipe step(s), and recipe description from the in app recipe search engine.)
     + Searches use operators if applicable.
-        + The `$or` operator is used to allow a list of Python dictionary `ObjectId`s to be compiled and sent to MongoDB as a single inquiry.
+        + (Ex.
+The `$or` operator is used to allow a dictionary list of `ObjectId`s to be compiled and sent to MongoDB as a single inquiry.)
     + Creating a new recipe or account document will build upon a prestored blank template instead of creating an entirely new document each time.
-(This allows for cleaner coded Python to upload content.)
+(This allows for cleaner coded Python when uploading new content.)
     + Allow users to upload avatars for their profile and recipes.

 + I want to showcase my artistic ability, by:
-    + Using CSS art.
+    + Creating CSS art.
         + Created sticky notes with lifting effect.
         + Created drinks.
-            + Stylized as tea with ice in it.
+            + Stylized as tea with ice in it, which:
-                + The drink ripples when a user's mouse cursor passes over it.
+                + Ripples when a user's mouse cursor passes over it.
-                + The drink's "ice" has a diping effect when a user's mouse cursor passes over it.
+                + The "ice" has a dipping effect when a user's mouse cursor passes over it.
         + Created napkins that the drinks sit on.
         + Created Polaroid pictures.
         + Created table runners (header and footer).
-    + Using SVG art.
+    + Creating SVG art.
         + Created favicon and Fat Raccoon logo (raccoon face).
         + Created blank head chef avatar place holder (black and blue silhouette).
         + Created arrows for carousel.